pofl/proxymcproxface/termpaper/termpaper.md

 2. __restapi.go__ contains for every endpoint exposed by the REST API a function that is called when the endpoint is hit.
 These functions perform little logic themselves but rather call functions in backend.go that implement the behavior.
+One can think of this file as an implementation of the adapter design pattern adapting the interface (as in a set of functions) provided by backend.go to a RESTful HTTP interface.

 ## Providers

 To the application a proxy list provider is just a URL.
-It will send a GET request to the URL and expects the response to be formatted as a plain list of `<IP>:<port>` pairs delimited by CRLF-bytes (`\r\n`) or just a new-line byte (`\n`).
+The backend will send a GET request to the URL and expects the response to be formatted as a plain list of `<IP>:<port>` pairs delimited by CRLF-bytes (`\r\n`) or just a new-line byte (`\n`).

 The service exposes a very simple API to manage the providers it knows.
 The route is "/providers".
-A GET request to this route will answered with a JSON-formatted list of the currently known provider URLs.
+A GET request to this route will be answered with a JSON-formatted list of the currently known provider URLs.
 In the body of a PUT request to this endpoint the user can provide a list of provider URLs.
 The list of known providers that the backend keeps will completely replaced by this user-provided list.

-This API design was chosen because the list of providers was thought of as a resource.
+This API design (PUT method) was chosen because the list of providers was thought of as a resource.
 While the correct method to retrieve the resource is obviously GET there is an argument to be made whether POST should be used instead of PUT.
-But the author understands that for an idiomatic REST API POST is meant for requests that _create_ a resource or _invoke_ an operation.
-In this case the providers resource is _replaced_ by the body content of the request which calls for PUT as the HTTP method.
+The author's understanding is that for idiomatic REST APIs POST is meant for requests that _create_ a resource or _invoke_ an operation.
+In this case the providers resource is _replaced_ by the body content of the request.
+This calls for PUT as the HTTP method.

 ## Database & Schema